-In early May 2025, I arrived in the late afternoon at Faro Airport, to attend the 8th edition of the Algarve Smooth Jazz Festival and the 30th festival in total being organized by Christian Bössner and Sandra Hoffmann.
-The weather was sunny with a few clouds, temperatures were a bit chilly.
-This location in Portugal has established itself as a great place to hold the festival, the Pine Cliffs Resort in Albufeira serves our needs well with their vast premises and amenities.
+In early May 2025, I arrived in late Tuesday afternoon at Faro Airport, to attend the 8th edition of the Algarve Smooth Jazz Festival, marking the 30th festival being organized by Christian Bössner and Sandra Hoffmann since its inception in 2008.
+The weather was sunny with scattered clouds, although a bit chilly.
+This location in Portugal has established itself as a great place to hold the festival, the Pine Cliffs Resort in Albufeira serves our needs well with their vast premises and numerous amenities.
 I was looking forward to meet my international music friends and artists I have known for so long.
 I took a taxi to the hotel, checked into my room and got some dinner, then went to the Salão Pinhal, a nice indoor venue with bars in the rear and outside, where all the shows would take place.

 We were greeted by festival host Oli Silk who introduced the first act, saxophonist Michael Paulo and guitarist Paul Brown, being accompanied by Leo Asal on drums, Marius Goldhammer on bass and Jay Rowe on keyboards.
 They went through their catalog of songs, like “Brother Earl”, “Sugarfish” and “Bumpin’”, Paul Brown paid also a tribute to the late Jeff Golub with his interpretation of “Dangerous Curves”, I always enjoy his bluesy playing.
 A highlight of the show was Michael Paulo’s rendition of Santana’s “Europa”, pouring all his heart into the song.
 The two worked very well together and provided a great show.